These 1st birthday cupcakes would make the perfect gift for a baby’s 1st birthday or a themed treat if you’re throwing a party for your little one.

 - 2g yellow fondant

-- 1 batch of chocolate button cupcakes (minus the buttons)
+- 1 batch of our chocolate cupcakes recipe (opens in new tab)

 - Cornflour for dusting